shinken-solutions/shinken/doc/source/05_thebasics/dependencies-in-shinken.rst

 And with the host down/unreachable logic?
 ------------------------------------------

 The dependency logic is done in parallel to the network one.
 If one logic say it's an impact, then it will tag the problem state as an impact.
-For example, if the srv-db is down a warning/critical alert on the Http service will be set as an **impact**, like the mysql one, and the root problem will be the srv-bd host that will raise only one notification, a host problem.
+For example, if the srv-db is down a warning/critical alert on the Http service will be set as an **impact**, like the mysql one, and the root problem will be the srv-db host that will raise only one notification, a host problem.

 Advanced dependencies